 - UDP port 4789 for overlay network traffic

-If you are planning on creating an overlay network with encryption (
+If you plan on creating an overlay network with encryption (

-you will also need to ensure ip protocol 50 (ESP) traffic is allowed.
+you also need to ensure ip protocol 50 (ESP) traffic is allowed.

 After you have set up your environment, you are ready to create a swarm.tutorial, cluster management, swarm mode